- Duration and Nomenclature:

 Computation of CGPA:

-- B) Assume that the Mr. X has performed in 2ndSemester as under:
+Let us also assume that Mr. X has performed in 2ndSemester as under:

 |Course/Paper Code||Course Credit||Grade Awarded to the Student||Grade point||Credit Points|